Achievement Relative to Opportunity Guidelines

 What is achievement relative to opportunity?

-• Achievement relative to opportunity means positive acknowledgement of what has been achieved given the opportunities available - in contrast to a ’special consideration’ approach that highlights the negative impact of personal circumstances on performance or expects lesser standards of performance
+• Achievement relative to opportunity means positive acknowledgement of what has been achieved given personal circumstances that have affected a staff member’s participation in the work place.
+This is in contrast to a 'special consideration' approach that highlights the negative impact of personal circumstances on performance or expects lesser standards of performance

-• It re-examines the concept of merit (traditionally derived from a fulltime, uninterrupted, linear career history), and the associated expectations of quantity, rate, consistency and breadth of outputs, and how these productivity factors may be affected by personal circumstances and working arrangements
+• It re-examines the concept of merit (traditionally derived from a fulltime, uninterrupted, linear career history), and the associated expectations of quantity, rate, consistency and breadth of outputs, and how these aspects of productivity may be affected by personal circumstances

-• Overall quality and impact of contributions and achievements are given more weight than the quantity, rate or breadth of particular achievements
+• Overall quality and impact of contributions and achievements are expected to be maintained and are given more weight than the quantity, rate or breadth of achievements

 • It applies to recruitment, performance management and development, promotion and the awarding of grants and fellowships.